 Through journaling I was able to present my doctor with a timeline of improvements, the amount of cannabis needed daily, when taken, and the impact it had on my daily life.

 In the end, he didn’t care.
-Again, although legal in the state that I reside, there are few doctors willing to discuss cannabis for medicinal use.
-However, he was thrilled that the pain relief I was experiencing had stopped my asking for pain medication each month.
+Again, although legal in the state that I reside in, there are few doctors willing to discuss cannabis for medicinal use.
+However, he was thrilled that the pain relief I was experiencing had stopped asking for pain medication each month.

 Since then I have continued to journal for the sake of research.